louiss0/zed-markdoc-extension/CONTRIBUTING.md

 ## Development Setup

 1. Clone the repository
-2. Install in Zed's dev extensions directory
+2. Symlink the `extension/` subdirectory into Zed's dev extensions directory
 3. Make changes to queries or configuration
-4. Test with sample files in samples/
+4. Test with the curated documents in `samples/` (they stay in the repo but are excluded from registry packaging via `path = "extension"`)

 ## Commit Message Format